The Rise of Bio-Based Materials Materials, in the Fields of Architecture and Interior Design

 Pioneering Projects and Brands

-Interface is a flooring company incorporates based yarn and adhesives into its carpet tiles.
+• Interface – A flooring brand that incorporates bio-based yarns and adhesives into their sustainable carpet tiles.

 Previous